chrysn/provisioning-demo/README.rst

 .. __: https://datatracker.ietf.org/doc/draft-lemon-stub-networks/

+Other extensions are possible without these caveats, but are just left as an exercise to the reader to allow this to stay focused:

+* Vendor independence:
-An enhancement that should be possible without any such caveats is vendor independence: in both examples, the devices could have a list of domains to ask certficiates from, or even let the network provide one by means similar to DNS service discovery.
+  in both examples, the devices could have a list of domains to ask certficiates from, or even let the network provide one by means similar to DNS service discovery.
   This allows robustness against vendor services shutting down, and would (on tightly administered sites) even allow operation separate from the Internet, provided a locally recognized certification authority provides the certificates.

+* Vendor signing:
+  A vendor can limit signing on its own domain to devices that additionally prove to run the vendor's firmware, be that by means of remote attestation or by prior knowledge of device public keys.

+  They can then use the claims encoded by a device having a cetificate for `https://something.device.vendor.com` to ease further onboarding.

+* All demos are currently aiming at IPv4.
+  Serving A records for equivalent shorter-prefixed names should be trivial.
+  That old IP version wouldn't allow any ULA tricks.
+  In the router setup case, the router would instead pick private addresses (and could do so reliably enough to print them);
+  the simplification to announce a ULA and thus allow static links in the non-router case would become inapplicable.

 Under various conditions,
 steps can be taken by the device to shorten the entry URI;